AK6DN/rx02_emulator/README.md

 This implementation was originally based on the design at:  http://www.chdickman.com/rx02/ but has been extensively modified for the Arduino and to provide the functionality necessary to pass the DEC RX02 hardware diagnostics.

-As it currently stands this design boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function tests error free.
+Currently this design boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function tests error free.

 Testing to date has been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44, and in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
 I do not have access to RX11, RXV11, or RXV21 boards for testing.